marcpaq/techwritertools/README.md

+# Tech Writer Tools

-# Command line tools for technical writers
+Command line tools for technical writers.

 The tedious part of a tech writer's job is repeating.
 They copy and paste the same text to re-format it, they repeat file copying and